kristianmandrup/typescript-ast-processor/Readme.md

 ### Data collection

 The visitor factory is passed a collector, with all the registered data collectors.
-A visitor created via a (named) factory will try to call a matching collector (ie. matching label) with the node matched by the visitor.
+A visitor created via a factory will try to call a matching collector (ie. matching label) with the node matched by the visitor.

 ### Collector